Odion100/TasksJS/README.md

    const response = await Orders.search({ message: "Orders.search test" });
    console.log(response)
 ```
-Now all we have to do is go our server application and use the *Users.emit(event_name, data)* method to emit a websocket event that can be received by a client application.
-Below you can see that we added that method at the end of the *Users.add* method, so the *new_user* event will be called
+Now all we have to do is go to our server application and use the *Users.emit(event_name, data)* method to emit a websocket event that can be received by client applications.
+Below you can see that we added that method at the end of the *Users.add* method, so the *new_user* event will be emitted every time the *Users.add* method is called.
 ```
 const { Service } = require("TasksJS")();